 Art Project Thursday is offered as a time for artists to work on their own projects in a setting with other artists to share in the process.
 Critiques are given upon request by and for those in attendance to help with positive and constructive comments to help the artist.
 Come and bring your supplies and a lunch.
 A refrigerator and microwave are available.
 Please notify Carol with as much notice as possible if you plan to participate.

 Third Thursday Wordsmiths is held every third Thursday of the month, at 7pm.
 Meet and share what you are thinking of writing or have written.
-Penny Weaver, newspaper editor, will help with the creative process.
+20 minutes is taken to write during this meeting time with a theme and given cues.
+It is a time to be inspired by those in attendance and learn from each other.

-The main hall contains theme art by Carol Kessler.
+The Theme Hall contains theme art by Carol Kessler.
 The theme varies from newly created work to that from the past in various media and subject matter.

 There is a collection of Artist's Magazine and Pastel Journal and others.
 They can be borrowed.